When recruiting firefighters, we often get asked how the selection process works. Check out our handy guide on what to expect...

 Stage 4: Assessment Centre

 This is usually half a day in duration and consists of three to four exercises, with a combination of both group and individual exercises.
-Applicants are assessed against organisational values and key firefighter role competencies.
+Our biggest piece of advice for this part of the process is to be yourself.
+If you’re invited to this stage of the process, we already think you have the potential to be a firefighter and we want to get to know you better!
+You will be assessed against our organisational values and key firefighter role competencies.

-This includes a minimum 50m swim unaided.
+The swimming test is a 50 metres swim unaided, using front crawl stroke.
 This is to ensure applicants are confident and safe in water.
-This takes place in cold open water conditions wearing personal protective equipment.
+This takes place in cold, open water conditions wearing personal protective equipment.

-This includes a health screening and medical assessment, large goods vehicle (LGV) medical, enhanced disclosure barring service check and 2 x references.
+Pre-employment checks also includes a health screening and medical assessment, large goods vehicle (LGV) medical, enhanced disclosure barring service check and references.

 Final Stage: Offered a place on a recruit course

-If successful in the selection process, you will be offered a place as a Recruit Firefighter on a 15-week recruit course.
-At the end of this training course, you will pass out as a Firefighter in Development.
-You can watch an overview of the 15-week recruit course below.
+If successful in the selection process, you will be offered a place as a Recruit Firefighter on a 16 week recruit training course.
+You will commence a level 3 Operational Firefighter apprenticeship programme which will take up to two years to complete.
+At the end of the recruit training course, you will pass out as a Firefighter in Development.
+The video below shows you an overview of the recruit course.